nats-io/nats.net/tools/site_src/documentation/advanced/security.md

 | `Implicit` | Connects with TLS immediately, before any protocol exchange |
 | `Disable` | Never attempts TLS, always connects in plaintext |

+> [!NOTE]
+> Only `Require` and `Implicit` provide the full protection that TLS can offer.
+> Other modes may fall back to plaintext depending on server configuration.

 ### TLS Behind a Proxy

 When the nats-server is behind a TLS-terminating proxy, the server may advertise TLS support